Find a Lender-Approved Local Conveyancer in Haslington

 Recently asked questions about conveyancing in Haslington

-The figure that we have given is a general guide to costs for renewing a lease, but we cannot give you the actual costs without more detailed due diligence.
-Do not use the figures in tribunal or court proceedings.
-There are no doubt additional issues that need to be considered and you obviously should be as accurate as possible in your negotiations.
-Neither should you take any other action placing reliance on this information before getting professional advice.
+The figure above a general guide to costs for extending a lease, but we are not able to advice on the actual costs without more detailed due diligence.
+You should not use this information in a Notice of Claim or as an informal offer.
+There are no doubt additional concerns that need to be taken into account and clearly you should be as accurate as possible in your negotiations.
+Please do not take any other action based on this information before getting professional advice.

 Last updated